ztp-at/RKSV/README.md

 dispatch the chunks for verification to the processes, and repeat this until no chunks are left.
 If a chunk size of zero is specified, the script will read the entire DEP at once and evenly distribute the receipts among the processes.
-Note that all receipts in a chunk must fit in memory at the same time.
+Note that all receipts in a chunk must fit into memory at the same time.
 If multiple processes are used one chunk for every process must fit into memory at the same time.